kandelvijaya/website/content/post/SwiftStringRange.md

         public var length: Int
     }

+Lets say we wanted to extract just the name from a JSON string we got.

     let a: NSString = “name: Bj P. Kandel” let name = a.substring(from: (“name: “ as NSString).length)